Breast Cancer & Glyphosates

 Mortality Rates Trends

-Breast cancer incident and mortality rates, like that for lung, kidney, prostate, liver, esophagus, brain and non-Hodgkin’s lymphoma have stubbornly resisted improvement.
-So breast cancer rates of incident and mortality seem to have leveled out over the last 20 years or so but have not improved either.
+Breast cancer incident and mortality rates, like that for lung, kidney, prostate, liver, esophagus, brain and non-Hodgkin's lymphoma have stubbornly resisted improvement.
+So, breast cancer rates of incident and mortality seem to have leveled out over the last 20 years or so but have not improved either.
 Some researchers think that the slowing of the rise in breast cancer rate is due to less aggressive HRT or hormone replacement therapy.
-For a time HRT was used without much thought to long term consequences.
-Some controversial studies began appearing about 2001 that linked estrogen therapy with an increase in invasive breast cancer.
+For a time, HRT was used without much thought to long term consequences.
+Some controversial studies began appearing around 2001 that linked estrogen therapy with an increase in invasive breast cancer.

 Chances of Contracting Breast Cancer

 Despite popular breast cancer groups and untold millions spent on research, 1 in 8 women still contract invasive breast cancer in their lifetime.
-That is not a happy statistic and I am sure strikes fear in the heart of every woman.
-Men are not immune from these breast cancers but the rate is only about 1 in a 1000 so we will spend most of our time talking about women.
+That is not a happy statistic, and I am sure strikes fear in the heart of every woman.
+Men are not immune from these breast cancers, but the rate is only about 1 in a 1000 so we will spend most of our time talking about women.

 The mortality rate of a woman with a breast cancer diagnosis is still about 20%.
-Of course this mortality statistic doesn’t say anything about the emotional, social and other costs of battling this type of cancer due to surgery, radiation, chemotherapy, time lost from work, family and other pleasures of life.
+Of course, this mortality statistic doesn't say anything about the emotional, social and other costs of battling this type of cancer due to surgery, radiation, chemotherapy, time lost from work, family and other pleasures of life.

 So what are the risk factors you can control?

 Aggressive HRT might cause problems over time.
-We like mild hormone support as a woman ages to protect the reproductive organs and help combat age-related cognitive decline.
+We like mild hormone support as a woman age to protect the reproductive organs and help combat age-related cognitive decline.
 We have seen excellent results with this approach over the last couple of decades.

 A diet high in animal products can also increase estrogen production.
 Part of this problem may be reduced by selecting only organic meats and dairy products to avoid exposure to additional hormones often given to livestock.